Lucasdinis96/guairacaMobile/README.md

-Aula 07 - Incio do projeto de finaças
+Aula 08 - Configuração do firebase

-Instalação de firebas